learn-co-curriculum/java-visualizer-and-memory/README.md

 ![java-visualizer-debug window](https://curriculum-content.s3.amazonaws.com/java-mod-1/java-visualizer-and-memory/java-visualizer-debug-window.png)

-The other buttons to the right of the Java Visualizer tab that re highlighted in the screenshot above show how to proceed with the execution of the program.
+The other buttons to the right of the Java Visualizer tab that we highlighted in the screenshot above show how to proceed with the execution of the program.
 We will highlight each of those buttons in a later lesson.
 For now, click the step over